Liquidity Providing Guide (React)

 pnpm dev

-This will start the development server and you can access the app at http://localhost:5173.
+This will start the development server and you can access the app at `http://localhost:5173`.

-Also remeber to add your TON API key to the .env file from Building the Transaction step.
+Also remeber to add your TON API key to the `.env` file from [Building the Transaction](#id-6.-building-the-transaction) step.

 For more advanced features you can add: